Skip to main content

 Chart describes what to do if an alert is low, medium, or high for COVID-19.

-South Carolina ER Visits (Statewide) Line chart showing the percentage of emergency room visits statewide in South Carolina associated with influenza, COVID-19, and RSV from 2023 to 2025, with strong winter influenza peaks, periodic COVID-19 surges, and minimal RSV contribution.
+Line chart showing the percentage of MUSC Charleston Children’s Hospital emergency room visits for COVID-19, influenza, and RSV over time, with large winter influenza and RSV peaks.

 A graph shows the number of COVID-19 cases (per 100K) in the Charleston area between 2020 - 2023.
 The largest spike was January 2022.